 Is the Solar Eclipse Going to be a Big Deal?

 Eastern Idaho is being touted as a prime viewing location across the nation; even being mentioned by NASA itself.
-Thousands of people travel from all over the world to view a total solar eclipse, and experts are estimating that there will be an extra 10-20,000 people per community in our state.
+Thousands of people travel from all over the world to view a total solar eclipse, and experts are estimating that there will be an extra 40-80,000 people in the city of Rexburg alone.

-Due to this high demand, it is imperative to make plan early.
+Due to this high demand, it is imperative to make plans early.
 It is also encouraged for day-trippers to plan on an extended stay due to high volumes of travelers.
-Authorities are anticipating major traffic congestion on eclipse day as people drive in to witness this event.
+Authorities are anticipating major traffic congestion on eclipse day as people drive out after witnessing the event.
 Lodging in Idaho Falls, Rexburg, Victor, Driggs and Stanley are already booked.